 I also continuously look for Instagram accounts of international sellers especially those who are selling vintage items to keep myself informed of what to look for the next time I go to a thrift store.

 This is the foundation of thrift flipping that a lot of sellers take for granted.
-Continuous learning about brands (new and old) and design aesthetic will help you grow your thrift flipping business and will help you stay in this business for a long time.Thrift Store Flipping Routine - My Weekly Tasks Click To Tweet
+Continuous learning about brands (new and old) and design aesthetics will help you grow your thrift flipping business and will help you stay in this business for a long time.Thrift Store Flipping Routine - My Weekly Tasks Click To Tweet

 Are you also a thrift flipper?
-Feel free to share your thrift store flipping routine and also your thoughts and recommendations in the comment section below.
+Feel free to share your thrift store flipping routine and your thoughts and recommendations in the comment section below.